rollthecloudinc/quell/README.md

 Low energy consumption fit for preservation of the environment.

+* No Bulky servers
+* No physical infrastructure
+* No resource hog databases

 # Modules

 Druid modules enable devs, builders and editors to quickly realize usable, modern web experiences optimised for zero-trust no / low cost cloud hosting.